a9org/gcp-mongodb-cluster/README.md

 - `min_nodes`: The minimum number of nodes per shard
 - `max_nodes`: The maximum number of nodes per shard
 - `machine_type`: The machine type for MongoDB instances
-- `network`: The name of the VPC network
+* `network`: The name or self-link of the Google Compute Engine network.
-- `subnetwork`: The name of the subnet
+* `subnetwork`: The name or self-link of the Google Compute Engine subnet.

 For more details, see `variables.tf`